 - Product or service interests

 Over time, your sales reps can spend time building relationships with the prospects and discovering pain points with their current product or service solutions.
-Even if the prospect isn’t ready to make a change to their current solution yet, at least your sales reps can nurture the relationship over time and build value.
+Even if the prospect isn’t ready to make a change to their current solution yet, at least your sales reps can nurture the relationship over time and continue to build trust.

 Step 2: Understand Your Sales Process